rust-db/refinery/README.md

 popd
 ```

-### Noncontinuous VS Continuous migrations
+### Non-contiguous VS Contiguous migrations

-Depending on how your project / team has been structured will define whether you want to use Continuous migrations `V{1}__{2}.[sql|rs]` or non-sequential migrations `U{1}__{2}.[sql|rs]`.
+Depending on how your project/team has been structured will define whether you want to use contiguous (adjacent) migrations `V{1}__{2}.[sql|rs]` or non-contiguous (not adjacent) migrations `U{1}__{2}.[sql|rs]`.
-If all migrations are created sequentially and, are deployed in the order they were developed, you won't run into any problems using Continuous migrations.
+If migration sequential numbering reflects the order they were developed and, they are deployed in the order they are numbered, you won't run into any problems using contiguous migrations.
 This is because you can be sure the next migration being run is _always_ going to have a version number greater than the previous.

-With Noncontinuous migrations there is more flexibility in the order that the migrations can be created and deployed.
+With non-contiguous migrations there is more flexibility in the order that the migrations can be created and deployed.
 If developer 1 creates a PR with a migration today `U11__update_cars_table.sql`, but it is reviewed for a week.
 Meanwhile, developer 2 creates a PR with migration `U12__create_model_tags.sql` that is much simpler and gets merged and deployed immediately.
-This would stop developer 1's migration from ever running if you were using Continuous migrations because the next migration would need to be > 12.
+This would stop developer 1's migration from ever running if you were using contiguous migrations because the next migration would need to be > 12.

 ## Implementation details